dti-research/tracker/examples/fashion_mnist/README.md

 ## Creating Experiments

-Now comes the time to conduct our first experiment using our small CNN on the Fashion MNIST.
-We start of by creating a experiment configuration file by invoking:
+Now comes the time to conduct our first experiment using our small CNN on the Fashion-MNIST data set.
+We start by creating an experiment configuration file by invoking:

 ```bash
 tracker experiment create cnn_test